 Muscle relaxers are not a class of drugs—meaning they do not all have the same chemical structure or work the same way in the brain.
 Instead, muscle relaxer describes a group of drugs that act as central nervous system (CNS) depressants and have musculoskeletal relaxant and sedative properties.

 There are two categories of muscle relaxants:

-- Antispasmodics — also known as centrally acting skeletal muscle relaxants (SMRs)- relieve muscle spasms.
+- Antispasmodics are centrally acting skeletal muscle relaxants (SMRs) that relieve muscle spasms.

-- Antispastics — are used to treat muscle spasticity and shouldn’t be used to treat spasms.
+- Antispastics treat muscle spasticity and shouldn’t be used to treat spasms.

 Physicians believe muscle spasticity is caused by nerves sending excessive signals to your brain.
 Muscle relaxers reduce the signals sent between your nerves and your brain.
 This is commonly referred to as a “sedative effect.”

-Are muscle relaxers habit forming?
-Muscle relaxers can be addictive and have adverse side effects from their use, including impaired thinking and functioning, physical body symptoms, risk of substance abuse, and possibly unsafe interactions with other drugs.
+Are muscle relaxers habit-forming?
+Muscle relaxers can be addictive and have adverse side effects, including impaired thinking and functioning, physical body symptoms, risk of substance abuse, and possibly unsafe interactions with other drugs.

 Common Muscle Relaxants